Devastating flooding from hurricanes could become more likely in the coming years and decades.

 Hurricane Florence produced over 30 inches of rain in some locations near Wilmington.

-A study by Dr. Kevin Reed of Stony Brook University, recently published in Science Advances, found that Florence's extreme rainfall was enhanced by a warming climate.
+A study at Stony Brook University, published in Science Advances, found that a warming climate enhanced Florence's extreme rainfall.

 Climate scientists have shown that a warmer atmosphere will lead to more frequent heavy precipitation events, even in nontropical systems.

-The North Carolina Climate Science Report published earlier this year stated, "Heavy precipitation accompanying hurricanes that pass near or over North Carolina is very likely to increase, which would in turn increase the potential for freshwater flooding in the state."
+The North Carolina Climate Science Report published in 2020 stated, "Heavy precipitation accompanying hurricanes that pass near or over North Carolina is very likely to increase, which would, in turn, increase the potential for freshwater flooding in the state."

 Heavier rainfall is just one of the ways a changing climate is expected to affect hurricanes in the future.
 A rising sea level will add to the storm surge created by the storms.

-While research has not indicated that a warmer climate will increase the number of hurricanes, the North Climate Climate Science Report and other studies have shown that the intensity of strong hurricanes will increase.
+While research has not indicated that a warmer climate will increase the number of hurricanes, the North Carolina Climate Science Report and other studies have shown that the intensity of hurricanes will increase.